BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 !!! warning

-    This service can only be called a maximum of 20 times per hour.
+    This service can only be called once every minute to a maximum of 20 times per hour.

 | Attribute                | Optional | Description                                                                                                           |
 | ------------------------ | -------- | --------------------------------------------------------------------------------------------------------------------- |